 Research the hospital itself

 Researching the hospital where your ancestor was committed might give you some idea of what their lives were like in an insane asylum.
-As a government agency, the Superintendent of a state hospital probably had to publish annual reports.
+As an official of a government agency, the Superintendent of a state hospital was likely to be required to publish annual reports.

 In my family’s case, Norwich State Hospital for the Insane published biennial reports that contained information such as patient statistics and plans for future construction.
 Of course, I took these reports with a grain of salt.
 The reports were all about trying to make the hospital look good to the Governor and the public.
 I suspect that they left out any instances of abuse or accidents involving the patients.
 Still, you might learn something about the facilities and services available to your ancestor.

 At the Connecticut State Library, I found a 1939 report commissioned by the State Legislature investigating conditions at Norwich State Hospital.
 Even better, I also found a rebuttal by the hospital’s Board of Trustees.
 This was of great interest to me, since 1939 was in the middle of the years during which my grandmother was a patient.
 Another interesting find was a 1931 insurance appraisal of the hospital.
 It not only gave values for all of the buildings, it also had photographs of every building from the Administration Building to the wards to the dairy barn.
 There was even a map of the entire hospital complex.

 I also found a hospital employee newsletter called The Stylus which was published from 1941 to 1944.
 It ceased publication due to a paper shortage during World War II, and was never restarted.